-Due to the dedication of our team, which now numbers 160, we are fulfilling our mission to improve patient outcomes through the delivery of clinically meaningful and actionable molecular assays for urologic oncology.
-We sincerely thank our employees, consultants and advisors, who's continuing contributions enable our success.
+Due to the dedication of our team, which now numbers 209 in the US and 23 in the EU, we are fulfilling our mission to improve patient outcomes through the delivery of clinically meaningful and actionable molecular assays for urologic oncology.
+We sincerely thank our employees, consultants and advisors, whose continuing contributions enable our success.

-On behalf of the Board of Directors of MDxHealth, we want to extend our gratitude to our shareholders, investors, collaborators and the urology community who's belief and ongoing support have enabled us to make a significant investment in our people, who in turn have ambitiously built MDxHealth into the company it is today.
+On behalf of the Board of Directors of MDxHealth, we want to extend our gratitude to our shareholders, investors, collaborators and the urology community whose belief and on going support have enabled us to make a significant investment in our people, who in turn have ambitiously built MDxHealth into the company it is today.

+Kindest Regards,

-Kindest Regards, Dr. Jan Groen Chief Executive Officer
+Belgium, 27 April, 2018 Dr. Jan Groen Chief Executive Officer